kartoza/rir-dashboard/sphinx/source/using/platform-tour.md

   ![The layers icon](../img/layers-button.png "The layers icon")
 >
 >
-5. **The Base Map Icon**:
+5. **The Basemap Icon**:
-     To expand or collapse the base map panel, click on this icon.
-When expanded, you will be able to choose which base map you would like to be displayed on your canvas extent.
+     To expand or collapse the basemap panel, click on this icon.
+When expanded, you will be able to choose which basemap you would like to be displayed on your canvas extent.
 >
   ![The basemap icon](../img/basemap-button.png "The basemap icon")